principal-aaas/The_Love_Wordlist/README.md

 # The_Love_Wordlist

-Steps include the below (10) separate Find & Replaces
+Steps to customize the list include the below (10) separate Find & Replaces

 Replace 'Jane'&'Doe' in the wordlist template with the name of your target's significant other with all the following case permutations: jane	first name: all lower.